-The latest GNOME already has a feature that automatically changes the wallpaper throughout the day very much like Windows 10.
-Since GNOME is the default desktop in Ubuntu now, this feature is available on Ubuntu by default.
-However, unlike Windows 10, there isn’t a feature that allows you to automatically change wallpapers from your own collection.
+The latest GNOME already has a feature that automatically changes the wallpaper throughout the day much like Windows 10.
+Since GNOME is the default desktop in Ubuntu, this feature is available on Ubuntu by default.
+However, unlike Windows 10, there isn’t a feature to change wallpapers from your collection automatically.
 Not without the help of a third-party script or tool at least.
-In this case, the third-party script you will need is called LittleSimpleWallpaperChanger or LSWC that lets you automatically change wallpapers on Ubuntu.
+In this case, the third-party script you will need is LittleSimpleWallpaperChanger or LSWC which lets you automatically change wallpapers on Ubuntu.

 Download and Install LSWC

-- You can download the script from GitHib.
+1. You can download the script from GitHub.
 This will give you a zip archive file.

-- Open the extracted folder in a terminal.
-You can do this by launching the Terminal and then navigating to the folder using the cd command or by opening the folder in Nautilus, right-clicking an empty space and selecting Open in Terminal.
+3. Open the extracted folder in a terminal.
+You can do this by launching the Terminal and navigating to the folder using the cd command or by opening the folder in Nautilus, right-clicking an empty area, and selecting Open in Terminal.

-- Regardless of how you open the folder inside a Terminal, once you do, copy and paste this command in the Terminal and hit enter.
+4. Regardless of how you open the folder inside a Terminal, once you do, copy and paste this command into the Terminal and hit enter.

-- A dialogue box should now appear asking you to locate the folder that you want to use as your wallpaper source.
-Click on it and select the folder where you’ve kept your selected wallpapers.
-If you prefer you can set the Wallpapers folder in Pictures as the source folder.
+5. A dialogue box should now appear asking you to locate the folder you want to use as your wallpaper source.
+Click on it and select the folder where you’ve kept the selected wallpapers.
+If you prefer, you can set the Wallpapers folder in Pictures as the source folder.
 Any images that you set as wallpaper are automatically transferred to this folder.
 This means you can easily add to your collection by simply setting an image as the wallpaper.

-- The script starts working right away as soon as you select the folder.
-If it doesn’t, try rebooting the computer.
+6. The script starts working right away as soon as you select the folder.
+If it doesn’t work, try rebooting the computer.

 How to Change Wallpapers on Ubuntu using LSWC